Code-Institute-Submissions/Memory-Game-Project-1/README.md

     - FIX: Added a media query to reduce the size of the squares when viewed on a smaller screen.
 - Bootstrap overwriting the color of the game cards
     - FIX: To fix this I had to change the class name of all game cards from .card to .gamecard.
 This fixed the issue.
+- Game too small on iPad pro screen
+    - FIX: Added a media query to increase the size of the square when viewed on an iPad Pro

 ### Code Testing and Bugfixing